I am still not a big app user. I am very careful and selective about what I install on my device. Less is definitely more for me.

 The following as currently only iOS:

-Oak – For mindfulness, breathing and meditation
+Oak – For mindfulness, breathing and meditation.

 Of course I have all the social media apps, such as Twitter, Linkedin and Facebook on my devices.

 I also have all the Microsoft/Office 365 apps.
 The ones I use the most are probably To-Do, Outlook, SharePoint, OneDrive, Teams and Yammer, although Word and Excel also get used regularly.
 Just about every Microsoft Office 365 service has an app that you should have on your mobile device.
 On my Android I am also using Edge as the primary browser along with the new Edge Insider.
+I also have the Brave browser on my devices as do not use Chrome at all.

 I’ve also added the Intune app to all my devices so they can be better managed.